feyman2016/michaellancaster/draft/2013-03-05-going-through-basics-web-mobile-development.markdown

 ##Viewport and screensizes

-When a Web app is designed to be on
+When a Web app is designed to be on Desktop and it sees on mobile happens to not work properly and here's why.